AmDevPro/nodejs-updated/README.md

 Overview
 This project demonstrates deploying a **Node.js web application** to **Microsoft Azure** using **Terraform** for Infrastructure as Code and **GitLab CI/CD** pipelines.
 Originally, **Azure DevOps** was intended to be used for the CI/CD pipelines.
 However, due to azure temporarily put a pausing request for free concurrency grants throught the end of the year. **GitLab** was utilized as an alternative to implement a fully automated CI/CD process.

+This project is a Node.js web application deployed to Microsoft Azure using Infrastructure as Code (Terraform) and CI/CD pipelines.
+It demonstrates the integration of modern DevOps practices with cloud infrastructure to deliver scalable and automated deployments

 ---

 ## Features